designcoast/Imgazilla/README.md

 - Open `Figma` -> `Plugins` -> `Development` -> `Import plugin from manifest...` and choose `manifest.json` file from this repo.

 1. To change the UI of your plugin (the Reactjs code), start editing [App.tsx](src/app/App.tsx).
-2. To interact with the Figma API edit [controller.ts](./src/plugin/controller.ts).
+2. To interact with the Figma API edit [FigmaPlugin.ts](./src/plugin/FigmaPlugin.ts).
-3. Read more on the [Figma API Overview](https://www.figma.com/plugin-docs/api/api-overview/).

-## Technologies

-This repo is using:

-- Reactjs
-- Rsbuild
-- Tailwind
-- TypeScript
-- Prettier